kubermatic/kubecarrier/docs/api_reference/_index.md

 ### ServiceClusterMetadata.kubecarrier.io/v1alpha1

-ServiceClusterMetadata describes metadata of the ServiceCluster for the Service Catalog.
+ServiceClusterMetadata describes metadata of the ServiceCluster for the Service Hub.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |